-The primary objective of the testing effort is to demonstrate the performance and scalability of the SC7000 series array.
-By providing a baseline for performance and scale, an SC7000 series array can be sized to fit any midrange storage requirement, providing low latency and excellent performance per cost.
+The primary objective of the testing effort is to demonstrate the performance and scalability of the Dell EMC SC5000 series array.
+By providing a baseline for performance and scale, an SC5000 series array can be sized to fit any midrange storage requirement, providing low latency and excellent performance for the cost.
 The key items tested are:

 - IOP capability

 - Latency under load

-- Impact of compression and deduplication under load
+- Consistent performance under varying load

-- Design baseline for customers and partners